pactflow/example-bi-directional-consumer-playwright-js/README.md

 ### Steps

-NOTE: playwright tests are located in `./playwright/integration`.
-See below for how to start playwright test, generate consumer contract and publish contract to pactflow.
+NOTE: Playwright tests are located in `./test`.
+See below for how to start Playwright, generate the consumer contract, and publish the contract to Pactflow.

 - `make install` - install project dependencies

 Run each step separately

-- `make test_and_publish` - tests the provider and publishes provider contracts to Pactflow
+- `make test_and_publish` - runs the Playwright tests (which generate the contract) and publishes the generated pact(s) to Pactflow
   - This will perform the following 2 calls
     - `make test`
-    - `make publish_provider_contract`
+    - `make publish_pacts`
-- `make can_i_deploy` - runs can-i-deploy to check if its safe to deploy the provider
+- `make can_i_deploy` - runs can-i-deploy to check if its safe to deploy the consumer
 - `make deploy` - deploys the app and records deployment

 or run the whole lot in one go